-The Kathleen Brush Women in Leadership program is an intensive 12-session course that will provide high potential individuals with the skills necessary to succeed in executive management positions.
-The program will run every third Wednesday from September 5, 2018 through April 24, 2019.
-The Kathleen Brush Women in Leadership Program is designed specifically for highly driven individuals whose goal is to attain executive leadership roles within their organization.
+The Kathleen Brush Women in Executive Leadership program is an intensive course that will provide high potential individuals with the skills necessary to succeed in executive management positions.
+The Kathleen Brush Women in Executive Leadership Program is designed specifically for highly driven individuals whose goal is to attain executive leadership roles within their organization.

-- Merging hard skills and soft skills.
-The program teaches participants how to leverage natural abilities to deliver superior strategies and bottom line results.
+- Merging hard and soft skills: The program teaches participants how to leverage natural abilities to deliver superior strategies and bottom line results.

-- Mentoring: Participants are given access to accomplished mentors, and they will also be taught how to leverage mentors and how to be a mentor.
+- Mentoring: Participants are paired with accomplished mentors, and they will also be taught how to leverage mentors and how to be a mentor.

-In this session, participants will recognize that the 'elephant in the room' is that the patriarchy still exists.
-Even decades after the civil rights and feminist movements, women are not equally represented in positions of power.
+In this session, participants will face an uncomfortable reality: that gender bias still exists and both men and women are continuing to perpetuate it.
+Women are not equally represented in positions of power, and their path to leadership is often more complicated than that of their male counterparts.
 Participants will gain an understanding of the history of women in leadership roles in a global context, how to succeed within existing second generation bias, and how to speed up the pace of change to achieve gender parity in senior leadership positions.